 Permaculture Ethics & Design Principles

-This video is an excerpt from the presentation available on the Permaculture Ethics & Design Principles DVD and also the Teachers’ DVD which forms part of the Teaching Kit.
+In this presentation, David Holmgren explains permaculture ethics and design principles as thinking tools for creatively responding to the energy descent future on a limited planet.
+Following a brief but insightful coverage of the three ethics…This video is an excerpt from the presentation available on the Permaculture Ethics & Design Principles DVD and also the Teachers’ DVD which forms part of the Teaching Kit.
 The Teachers’ DVD also contains an additional video and a range of additional digital resources as well as the cards, principle magnets and booklet which are all part of the Teacher’s Kit.

 For further explanation of the principles read Essence of Permaculture (now available in 15 different languages) or get the book Permaculture: Principles and Pathways Beyond Sustainability both by David Holmgren.